feklee/supersampler/README.md

 ![Photo of the camera](images/camera.jpg)

-I then created a model of the broken part.
+I then created a model of the broken part in Rhino 3D.
+You may find the exported STL in this repository.

 ![Photo of the broken part and the 3D prints](images/parts.jpg)